List of Futurama characters: Calculon

-Calculon (voiced by Maurice LaMarche) is an acting robot renowned for his melodramatic roles and dramatic speaking style.
+Calculon (voiced by Maurice LaMarche) is a gold-colored robot actor renowned for his melodramatic roles and dramatic speaking style.
 His most famous role is as the lead character in the long-running robot soap opera All My Circuits.
 It is claimed in "The Devil's Hands Are Idle Playthings" that Calculon received his acting ability from the Robot Devil.
 Calculon is from the 21st century, having been created as a standard industrial robot called Calculon 1.0.
 He changes his name and appearance every few decades to conceal his true age, claiming that one of his disguises was David Duchovny.
 It is revealed in "Bender Should Not Be Allowed on TV" that throughout his entire time on All My Circuits, he has only ever done one take for each scene; in "Calculon 2.0" Calculon professes to not know the meaning of a "second take".

 In the episode "The Honking", it is revealed that his first job was in 2019 as a motorised service arm building the most evil car in existence, Project Satan.
 Calculon was run over by Project Satan, and became a were-car (the robot equivalent of a werewolf).
 The curse is broken at the end of the episode, when Project Satan is destroyed.

 In "Bend Her", Calculon begins a relationship with Bender while he is disguised as Coilette of Robonia; Bender undergoes temporary gender reassignment to participate in the fembot league of the 3004 Earth Olympics.
 He becomes smitten with Bender's alter ego, who is merely using him for material gain.
 Calculon proposes, and Coilette accepts and then decides that she cannot continue the deception, and subsequently fakes her death at their wedding.
 In the conclusion of the episode, Coilette undergoes surgery to become Bender again, and Calculon makes a film in tribute to Coilette.

 In The Beast With A Billion Backs Calculon is seen as the leader of the League of Robots, a robot supremacy society.
 Bender cheats in a duel with Calculon, resulting in the loss of one of Calculon's arms and the destruction of the league's headquarters.
 Calculon subsequently becomes outraged at Bender and resigns from the league, relinquishing the presidency to Bender.
 In Into The Wild Green Yonder, it is said that his operating system is Windows Vista.
 In re-airings of the movie on Comedy Central, he says his operating system is Windows 7.